Adachi Tokyo, Japan Travel Guide

 Mid-June to mid-July.
 An umbrella and waterproof jacket are valuable.

 Citizens from over 60 countries enjoy visa-exempt status for short-term stays, typically up to 90 days.
-This list includes the United States, Canada, Australia, New Zealand, most European Union member states, and the United Kingdom.
+This list includes the United States, Canada, Australia, New Zealand, most European Union member states, and the Uk.
 If your nationality is on this list, you generally do not need a visa in advance for tourism.
 You receive a "Temporary Visitor" stamp upon arrival.

 No specific vaccinations for entry.
 Keep routine vaccinations (MMR, DTaP, Polio, flu shot) up-to-date.
 Consult your doctor or travel clinic for personalized advice weeks before your trip.